echo2echo/hosts.deny/README.md

     * * * * * /home/user/cron-hosts-deny.bash
     * * * * * sleep 30; /home/name/cron-hosts-deny.bash

-To see the number of IPs blocked check occasionally...
+To see the number of IPs blocked check occasionally with...

       $ wc -l /etc/hosts.deny